sciZer0/newdiscoveries/c/README.md

 * Target Acceleration for each Force (It is a new concept)

 * New Formula for Force

+* New Understanding of the magnitude of Force

 ## 2.1.
 New Definition of Force